docarray/docarray/docs/user_guide/storing/index_hnswlib.md

 ### DBConfig

-The `DBConfig` of [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] expects only one argument:
+The `DBConfig` of [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] contains two argument:
-`work_dir`.
+`work_dir` and `default_column_configs`

-This is the location where all of the Index's data will be stored, namely the various HNSWLib indexes and the SQLite database.
+`work_dir` is the location where all of the Index's data will be stored, namely the various HNSWLib indexes and the SQLite database.

 You can pass this directly to the constructor: